cpruvost/okeautomation/README.md

 You must know terraform a little
 Clone the github repo...
-Rename env-vars-template.ps1 to env-vars.ps1 and update all the parameters with your values (or sh if linux) Now you are ready.
+Rename env-vars-template.ps1 to env-vars.ps1 and update all the parameters with your values (or sh if linux)

 ## Run the terraform stack

-Initialize env variables running env-vars-template.ps1 or env-vars-template.sh Do a test awith a terrafor plan
+Initialize env variables running env-vars-template.ps1 or env-vars-template.sh Do a test awith a terraform plan
-Create teh VCN and OKE with terraform apply.
+Create the VCN and OKE with terraform apply.